FoxxMD/logging/README.md

     buildDestinationStdout,     // stream to STDOUT
     buildDestinationStderr,     // stream to STDERR
     buildDestinationFile,       // write to static file
-    buildDestinationRollingFile // write to rolling
-} from "@foxxmd/logging/factory";
+    buildDestinationRollingFile // write to rolling file } from "@foxxmd/logging/factory";
 ```